Masterpieces of Polish Cinema

 Click photo for program info and video

 CREES is the Center for Russian, East European, and Eurasian Studies at the University of Michigan’s International Institute.
-CREES is a U.S. Department of Education-supported National Resource Center that awards Foreign Language and Area Studies (FLAS) Fellowships.
+A long-time recipient of U.S. Department of Education Title VI grants, the center currently awards US/ED-supported Foreign Language and Area Studies (FLAS) Fellowships.
 CREES is home to the Copernicus Program in Polish Studies, and works alongside the Center for European Studies and Weiser Center for Emerging Democracies in association with the Ronald and Eileen Weiser Center for Europe and Eurasia.

 - President of Albania to deliver lecture at University of Michigan September 9, 2014